kotaaaa/Viz_Papers/README.md

 ## Some good(maybe) papers about explainable/model visualization/ sensitive analysis

-Some papers I **have read** about NMT.
+Some papers I **have read** about the Explainable/Interpretable.

 Explainable/Interpretable is a very interesting topic for fairness, and understanding the model's behavior.
-I hope this archive will be helpfull for your research or project.
+I hope this archive will be helpful for your research or project.

 If you are interested in Explainable/Interpretable and have any questions, **please feel free to contact me!**